-Item # Title Credits
+Item# Title Credits

 ORI 107 STUDENT SURVIVAL SKILLS 1

 BUS 175 RETAILING 3

 BUS 189 HUMAN RELATIONSHIPS 3

-BUS 215/ OAD 133 BUSINESS COMMUNICATION 3
+BUS 215/OAD BUSINESS COMMUNICATION 3

-OAD 133 BUSINESS COMMUNICATIONS 3
+133

 BUS 241 PRINCIPLES OF ACCOUNTING I 3

 BUS 275 PRINCIPLES OF MANAGEMENT 3

 BUS 276 HUMAN RESOURCE MANAGEMENT 3

 BUS 285 PRINCIPLES OF MARKETING 3

-OAD 246 OFFICE GRAPHICS AND PRESENTATIONS 3
+OAD 246 OFFICE GRAPHICS AND 3

-Sub-Total Credits 28
+PRESENTATIONS

-Total credits for degree: 28
+Total credits: 25

-Industrial Electrical Technology (IST) Program
+Industrial Electrical Technology (IST)

 Manufacturing Engineering Technicians maintain, adjust, calibrate, and repair a wide variety of electronic, electromechanical, and hydraulic equipment used in manufacturing environments.
-Technicians use a wide variety of tools to conduct their work, including multi-meters, specialized software, and computers designed to communicate with specific pieces of hardware.
+Technicians use a wide variety of tools to conduct their work, including multimeters, specialized software, and computers designed to communicate with specific pieces of hardware.
 If a machine is not functioning to its potential, the technician may have to adjust the mechanical or hydraulic components, or adjust the software to bring the equipment back into calibration.